South Africa: Slow Motion Denialism - Our Leaders Are Allowing the HIV Response to Collapse

 Constant promises that the 'plans' for mitigating the HIV programme will be released have not materialised.
 Reassurances that provinces are getting support is not being experienced by any of the provincial colleagues I speak to.

-Deputy President Paul Mashatile has doubled down on the 520,000 number, telling Parliament that the withdrawal of PEPFAR funding "has spurred on" the government to become more "self-reliant," using BRICS, Lotto, and domestic funding to plug the gap, with no details as to how this will happen.
+Mashatile has doubled down on the 520 000 number, telling Parliament that the withdrawal of PEPFAR funding "has spurred on" the government to become more "self-reliant", using BRICS, Lotto, and domestic funding to plug the gap, with no details as to how this will happen.
 He claimed no patient will suffer, despite local studies warning of massive waves of new deaths and infections, multiple anecdotes in the press to the contrary, and submissions by public figures to the Portfolio Committee on Health on service interruptions.

 Both Mashatile and Motsoaledi have repeatedly lamented, correctly, the severe reliance of our health system on external donors, but have not acknowledged that they have been fully responsible for the health system for almost all of PEPFAR's existence.